-Agaricus arvensis, commonly known as the horse mushroom, is a sometimes massive agaric that has a white cap, ringed stem, and pink or chocolate colored gills.
+Agaricus arvensis, commonly known as the horse mushroom, is a sometimes massive agaric that has a white cap, ringed stem, and pink or chocolate coloured gills.
 It grows on soil (often heavily fertilized) or on vegetable debris.

 are at first white, becoming pink, then chocolate brown or blackish, free and crowded.
 Stem